 Heating and cooling will always be in demand

 In many industries, jobs are declining because demand decreases over time.
-That happens for many reasons, such as new technology taking over jobs that people once did, and jobs getting sourced overseas where there are less expensive sources of labor.
+That happens for many reasons.
+New technology takes over jobs that people once did.
+Jobs are sourced overseas where there are less expensive sources of labor.

 In the HVAC and Refrigeration business, automated technology is creating the need for more jobs, rather than taking jobs away.